 Corporate Vice President & Managing Director

-Jodie is actively involved in talent and business development initiatives where her forward-thinking has set Burns & Wilcox Canada up for continued success.
-Today, through insurance immersion days and employee programs for recent college graduates like the Kaufman Emerging Leaders Program (KELP), Jodie has recruited a diverse workforce where 65 percent of employees fall into the millennial age range.
-She is also a graduate of the Kaufman Advanced Management Program (KAMP), a prestigious 18-month program designed for distinguished leaders to grow their managerial skills.
+Jodie is actively involved in talent and business development initiatives where her forward-thinking has set up Burns & Wilcox Canada for continued success.
+Today, through insurance immersion days and employee programs for recent college graduates like the Kaufman Emerging Leaders Program (KELP), Jodie has helped to recruit a diverse workforce where 65 per cent of employees fall into the Millennial age range.

 Prior to joining H.W.
-Kaufman Financial Group, Jodie spent more than seven years at the international law firm of Dorsey & Whitney where she advised Canadian and U.S. companies on mergers and acquisitions, capital market financing and complex regulatory issues.
+Kaufman Group, Jodie spent more than seven years at the international law firm of Dorsey & Whitney.
+In this role, she advised Canadian and U.S. companies on mergers and acquisitions, capital market financing, and complex regulatory issues.

 Corporate Senior Vice President